Use other remotes to control Apple TV

 Open the Home app on the iOS or iPadOS device.

-You may need to scan or enter an eight-digit HomeKit set-up code found on the remote itself (or on its box or in its documentation).
+You may need to scan or enter an 8-digit HomeKit setup code found on the remote itself (or on its box or in its documentation).
 You can assign the remote to a room, as well as give it a name.
-The name defines how it’s shown in the Home app and on Apple TV and also how you control it using Siri.
+The name defines how it’s shown in the Home app and on Apple TV, and also how you control it using Siri.

 Teach an infrared remote to control Apple TV